Yu-Group/clinical-rule-vetting/rulevetting/projects/csi_pecarn/readme.md

 cd imodels
 pip install -e .
 ```
+The model validation results used in `validation_results.ipynb` require results from `imodels-experiments` [repo](https://github.com/Yu-Group/imodels-experiments) and please contact authors for additional details or files required to reload the models.

 To perform veridical flow analysis, we used the development distribution installed from the `vflow` repo.
 Specifically, we would need to delete previous `vflow` installation from `rule-env` with the following commands:
 ```
 # in rule-env environment